 Our executive compensation program has reflected our growth and development-oriented corporate culture.
 To date, the compensation of the individuals listed below, whom we refer to as our named executive officers, has primarily consisted of a combination of base salary, bonuses and long-term incentive compensation.
 Our named executive officers, like all of our full-time employees, are eligible to participate in our health and welfare benefit plans.
 As we transition from a private company to a publicly traded company, we will evaluate our compensation values and philosophy and compensation plans and arrangements as circumstances require.
 At a minimum, we expect to review executive compensation annually with input from a compensation consultant.
-As part of this review process, we expect the board of directors and the compensation committee to apply our values and philosophy, while considering the compensation levels needed to ensure our executive compensation program remains competitive.
+As part of this review process, we expect the board of directors and the compensation program remains competitive.
 We will also review whether we are meeting our retention objectives and the potential cost of replacing a key employee.